NYSCP Contextual Safeguarding - North Yorkshire

 This approach recognises the different relationships children have in their schools, peer groups, online and in their community.
 Parents and carers may have little influence over these contexts and children’s exposure to extra-familial abuse can impact negatively a parent-child relationship.

-It is important that professionals understand the risks to children through exploitation and wider extra-familial harm within their local communities.
+Professionals must understand the risks to children through exploitation and wider extra-familial harm within their local communities.
 Across North Yorkshire, professionals come together under our MACE and Contextual Safeguarding Arrangements to share information about children at risk of exploitation, as well as potential perpetrators and locations that could pose a risk to children and young people.
-Within these monthly meetings that take place across the 7 district areas of North Yorkshire, professionals formulate multi-agency actions plans to identify, detect and disrupt the risks to children and young people in the community.
+Within these monthly meetings that take place across the 7 district areas of North Yorkshire, professionals formulate multi-agency action plans to identify, detect and disrupt the risks to children and young people in the community.
 For more information about our MACE and Contextual Safeguarding Level 2 meetings, please visit https://www.safeguardingchildren.co.uk/professionals/procedures-practice-guidance-and-one-minute-guides/multi-agency-child-exploitation-mace-and-contextual-safeguarding-level-2/.

 The below clip from the Contextual Safeguarding Network explains the approach in more detail: